 There were at least four Battalions from Alberta that saw the worst battles the Great War had to offer: The Somme, Ypres, Vimy Ridge, Passchendaele and the Hundred Days Campaign.

-The First major Canadian battle was the second battle of Ypres, April 22nd, 1915.
+The First major Canadian battle was the Second Battle of Ypres, April 22nd, 1915.
 In this battle, a third of the force, or 6,000 soldiers were killed, wounded or captured after facing the first use of chlorine gas as a war agent.
 Despite the heavy losses, the Canadians kept the Germans from breaking through.

-Between October 26th and November 10th, 1917, the battle of Passchendale raged on.
+Between October 26th and November 10th, 1917, the battle of Passchendaele raged on.
 It was a battle remembered for brutal fighting and terrible weather conditions.
 Canadian forces, serving under a Canadian commander, captured their objective, but suffered 16,000 killed or wounded.

 A series of battles that took place between August 8th and November 11th, 1918, became known as The Hundred Days Campaign.
 With infantry and artillery working combined with tactical air-power, machine guns, mortars, chemical weapons and armoured vehicles, the German armies were driven back and defeated.